kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 }
 ```

-You can manage policy in Vault using Vault operator, see [here](/docs/guides/policy-management/policy-management).
+You can manage policy in Vault using KubeVault operator, see [here](/docs/guides/policy-management/policy-management).

 To create policy with above capabilities run following command